frychicken/DummyDiscordBot/readme.md

-Just a stupid bot I made for studying
+Just a bot I made for studying

 for anyone wants to know what this is: